Gary Barnes

-Gary Marshall Barnes (born September 13, 1939 in Fairfax, Alabama) is a former American football wide receiver in the National Football League for the Green Bay Packers, the Dallas Cowboys, the Chicago Bears, and the Atlanta Falcons.
-He played college football at Clemson University.
+Gary Marshall Barnes (September 13, 1939 – August 15, 2023) was an American professional football player who was a wide receiver in the National Football League (NFL) for the Green Bay Packers, the Dallas Cowboys, the Chicago Bears, and the Atlanta Falcons.
+He played college football for the Clemson Tigers.

-Early years
+Early life

-Barnes attended Valley High School, where he practiced football and basketball.
+Gary Marshall Barnes attended Valley High School, where he practiced football and basketball.
 He spent a year at Gordon Military Academy, before accepting a scholarship from Clemson University with the intention of playing both sports.

 Head coach Frank Howard convinced him to just focus on football and eventually named him a starter at split end as a sophomore, registering 9 receptions for 216 yards and 3 touchdowns.
 He had a 68-yard touchdown reception in a 23-7 win over the seventh-ranked Texas Christian University in the 1959 Bluebonnet Bowl.

 The next year, he posted 14 receptions for 256 yards and one touchdown.
 He was moved to halfback as a senior, finishing with 16 receptions for 247 yards, 8 carries for 31 yards and 3 touchdowns.

 In 2002, he was inducted into the Clemson University Athletic Hall of Fame.
 In 2005, he was inducted in the South Carolina Athletic Hall of Fame.

 Professional career

 Green Bay Packers

-Barnes was selected by the Green Bay Packers in the third round (41st overall) of the 1962 NFL Draft and was also selected by the New York Titans in the ninth round (69th overall) of the 1962 AFL Draft.
+Barnes was selected by the Green Bay Packers in the third round (41st overall) of the 1962 NFL draft and was also selected by the New York Titans in the ninth round (69th overall) of the 1962 AFL draft.
 As a rookie, he was a backup wide receiver, appearing in 13 games with no receptions and was a member of the 1962 NFL Championship team.

 In 1963, he was traded to the Dallas Cowboys in exchange for a fifth round draft choice (#60-Duke Carlisle).